Cyphexl/ekki-mukk/source/_posts/CSS-Pseudo-and-Touch-Devices.md

 >
 > The :focus pseudo-class applies while an element has the focus (accepts keyboard or mouse events, or other forms of input).

-Notice that when defining the trigger for the `:hover` pseudo-state, W3C explicitly pointed out that **user agents that do not support hovering interaction (e.g., a pen device that does not detect hovering) do not have to support this pseudo-class as well**.
+Notice that when suggesting the trigger for the `:hover` pseudo-state, W3C explicitly pointed out that **user agents that do not support hovering interaction (e.g., a pen device that does not detect hovering) do not have to support this pseudo-class as well**.
 Here, touch devices are essentially the same as the pen device example.
 Therefore, a conforming user agent should not implement the trigger of `:hover` pseudo-state if they comply with the standard.

 But why do all touch browser implementation vendors violate this standard in the same way?